Prince takes the stage for 'Rally 4 Peace' show in Baltimore

 Many concert-goers wore gray in response to promotional images, an apparent reference to Freddie Gray, who died in a Baltimore hospital a week after his arrest on April 12.

-Streaming service Tidal, which carried the event, said a portion of the proceeds would go towards funding Baltimore youth charities.
+Streaming service Tidal, which carried the event, said a portion of the proceeds would go toward funding Baltimore youth charities.

 Gray's death became the latest flashpoint in a national outcry over police killings of unarmed black men and other minority groups in the United States.
 It provoked weeks of